EmanuellQA/telliot-feeds/docs/configuring-sources.md

 It's important to note that the i-th value `PLS_CURRENCY_SOURCES` matches the i-th `PLS_ADDR_SOURCES` and `PLS_LPS_ORDER`.
 For example, for the first LP config, its currency is "usdt", with "0x322Df7921F28F1146Cdf62aFdaC0D6bC0Ab80711" LP contract address and "usdt/wpls" pair order.

 When the environment variables are provided in the `.env` file, Telliot will override the default configurations to use the provided variables.
-The description below will show options of configuration for the LPs pairs weighted average, time weight average price (TWAP) and volume weighted average price (VWAP).
+The description below will show options of configuration for the LPs pairs liquidity weighted average price (LWAP) and  time weight average price (TWAP).

-- Query PLS/USD options `-qt pls-usd-spot`, `-qt pls-usd-spot-twap-lp` and `-qt pls-usd-spot-vwap`.
+- Query PLS/USD options `-qt pls-usd-spot`, `-qt pls-usd-spot-twap-lp` and `-qt pls-usd-spot-lwap`.

     The SpotPrice for `pls-usd-spot` query-tag can use one of three sources: `PulsechainPulseXSource`, `CoinGeckoSpotPriceSource` or `PulsechainSubgraphSource`.